 How to report ERC fraud

 Who is proposing your business file for an ERC?
-Is it your trusted tax attorney or CPA, or is it a marketing or promotional agent?
+Is it your trusted tax attorney or CPA or a marketing or promotional agent?
 If it’s the latter, it’s likely a scam.
 The credit is complex, and business owners should follow the advice of their tax lawyer, not a commission-based marketing agency.

 Griffin Durham Tanner & Clarkson LLC can help